Priyamary2006/UselessProject/README.md

 ### Project Demo
 # Video
 https://drive.google.com/file/d/1ZqxsAz_wH26kfQ8EXJxhwVrZmaPdNAGP/view?usp=drive_link
 *A lizard keeps moving in random directions and the task is to touch it.
-When we catch it , a pop up message comes sayng "Pattiche.." and the tail is left behind wagging.*
+When we catch it , a pop up message comes saying "Pattiche.." and the tail is left behind wagging.*